Anthony Caro, Barbara Hepworth, Bridget Riley, Edmund de Waal, Rebecca Warren

 Artist page on maxhetzler.com

-Edmund de Waal’s (b.
-1964) work addresses, among others, the subjects of collecting - archiving and including - removing.
-Recognised as an exceptional ceramist, Edmund de Waal models small unique vessels that form the base of his installations.
-Carefully composed vitrines create a visual narration and result in a subtle dialogue between tradition and modernity, minimalism and architecture, ideas of repetition and rhythm, informed by his passions for literature as well as music and suitable for meditative contemplation.“I work with things. […] And then I arrange them, find places to put them down, on shelves or within vitrines, in houses and galleries and museums, move them around so that they are in light or in shadow.
+Across his practice, Edmund de Waal (b.
+1964) addresses the visual poetry of collecting and archiving, among other subjects.
+Recognised as an exceptional ceramist, de Waal models small unique vessels that form the base of his installations.
+His carefully composed vitrines offer lyrical narrations that result in a subtle dialogue between tradition and modernity, minimalism and architectural structure.
+Punctuated by notions of repetition and rhythm, the works are informed by the artist’s passion for literature as well as music and meditative contemplation.
+‘I work with things. […] And then I arrange them, find places to put them down, on shelves or within vitrines, in houses and galleries and museums, move them around so that they are in light or in shadow.
 They are installations, or groupings, or a kind of poetry.
-They have titles, a phrase or a line that helps them on their way in the world.”— Edmund de Waal
+They have titles, a phrase or a line that helps them on their way in the world.’
+E. de Waal, ‘Irrkunst’, in Edmund de Waal: Irrkunst, exh. cat., Berlin: Galerie Max Hetzler / Holzwarth Publications, 2016, p.
+5

 Rebecca Warren (b.
 1965) makes sculptures in a variety of materials including clay, bronze, steel and neon.
 The artist also creates collages and wall mounted vitrines using assemblages of objects she has collected.
-Warren says about her work that “it comes from a strange nowhere, then gradually something comes out into the light.
+Warren says about her work that ‘it comes from a strange nowhere, then gradually something comes out into the light.
 There are impulses, half-seen shapes, things that might have stuck with you from decades ago, as well as more recently.
-It’s all stuff in the world going through you as a filter …”“To say that Rebecca Warren’s sculptures are always extremely tactile seems like an understatement.
+It’s all stuff in the world going through you as a filter …’ ‘To say that Rebecca Warren’s sculptures are always extremely tactile seems like an understatement.
 They offer themselves as hybrids between unwrought form, symbolic informe, and transmitter, an object triggering an entire chain of associations with lofty and lowly forerunners or reproductions, whether drawn from antiquity or from the artistic and non-artistic canons.
-Seething before our eyes is cultural primal matter, in which the hand of the artist at times seems to play simply the role of catalyst, while the elements fuse themselves together.”
-Bice Curiger, ‘In all things a song lies sleeping’, in Rebecca Warren – Every Aspect of Bitch Magic, London: Fuel Publishing, 2012, p.
+Seething before our eyes is cultural primal matter, in which the hand of the artist at times seems to play simply the role of catalyst, while the elements fuse themselves together.’
+B. Curiger, ‘In all things a song lies sleeping’, in Rebecca Warren – Every Aspect of Bitch Magic, London: Fuel Publishing, 2012, p.
 13

 Bleibtreustraße 45, Berlin